Skip to content

 The Human in the Loop

-On the YouTube side, the focus is on watch time.
-Which videos are generating the most hours and how that tracks against where conversions are coming from.
-The two tend to align well.
-Earned subscribers, people subscribing without being directly paid for, create compounding watch time opportunities without additional spend and are tracked separately from paid acquisitions.
+On the advertising side the focus is on maximizing conversions and minimizing CPA.
+But watch time determines where to place the bets.
+A campaign getting strong conversions but low watch time gets a lower bid and the funds move elsewhere.
+On the YouTube side the focus is on which videos are generating the most watch hours and how that tracks against where conversions are coming from.
+The two tend to align.
+Earned subscribers, people who subscribe without being directly paid for, create compounding watch time without additional spend and are tracked separately from paid acquisitions.

 Post 3 covers what the data showed when it ran.

-• El Pico NavideƱo: The Data Behind a One-Person AI Content Experiment Across 20 Markets Latin Fusion Engine Case Study | Post 3 of 3
+• El Pico Navideño: The Data Behind a One-Person AI Content Experiment Across 20 Markets Latin Fusion Engine Case Study | Post 3 of 3

 • The System Behind 300 Assets Across 20 LatAm Markets Latin Fusion Engine Case Study | Post 2 of 3